Car Covers for Outdoors: A Comprehensive Review

 Cover Type: Indoor/outdoor

-- Material: Polypropylene with soft fleece lining
+Material: Polypropylene with soft interior lining

-- Warranty: Lifetime
+Warranty: Lifetime

 Cover Type: Indoor and outdoor